schalk/corda/docs/source/node-explorer.rst

 Node Explorer
 =============

-The node explorer provide views to the node's vault and transaction data using Corda's RPC framework.
+The node explorer provides views into a node's vault and transaction data using Corda's RPC framework.

-The user can execute cash transaction commands to issue and move cash to other party on the network or exit cash using the user interface.
+When connected to an *Issuer* node, a user can execute cash transaction commands to issue and move cash to itself or other parties on the network or to exit cash (for itself only).

+When connected to a standard node a user can only execute cash transaction commands to move cash to other parties on the network.

+.. note:: use the Explorer in conjunction with the Trader Demo and Bank of Corda samples to use existing *Issuer* nodes
+          Alternatively run the demo nodes as described below which will launch two different *Issuer* nodes: a Royal Mint node and a Federal Reserve node.

 Running the UI
 --------------